(MRC DTP) Unlocking the research potential of unstructured patient data to improve health and treatment outcomes

 - Integrated text and table mining

-This research project has funding attached.
+This research project is one of a number of projects at this institution.
+It is in competition for funding with one or more of these projects.
+Usually the project which receives the best applicant will be awarded the funding.
 Applications for this project are welcome from suitably qualified candidates worldwide.
 Funding may only be available to a limited set of nationalities and you should read the full department and project details for further information.

 Electronic health records (EHRs) in hospitals contain a wealth of rich, routinely collected information that have the potential to drive improvements in patient care and research.
 The secondary care health data space is especially heterogeneous, as it includes well-structured variables (e.g. from diagnostic and laboratory tests, manually coded data) and semi/un-structured data (e.g. images or clinical letters).
 While the former is often the core of healthcare data science, the latter group of unstructured data means there are important gaps in our knowledge about aspects of secondary care.